dandxy89/ImageModels/docs/docs/index.md

 ### Motivation

 Learn to build and experiment with well-known Image Processing Neural Network Models.
 As yet, there is no intention to train or run the models.
-Only served as a learning exercise to understand how these models are built and how to use the Keras Functional API.
+This repository only served as a learning exercise to understand how these models are built and how to use the new Keras Functional API.

-The second reason is that I do not have enough computing resource to fully train such a models with the computing resource I have currently available to not require the large amount of training time.
+The second reason is that I do not have enough computing resource to fully train such a models ( :( )with the computing resource I have currently available.... one day!

 !!! warning
     Models configuration may differ slightly from the original implementation